MarkMData/Shiny_web_app_project/README.md

 # Building a Shiny Web App in R
-*Note: To run the app on a local machine all the files must be copied into working directory*
+*Note: To run the app on a local machine the app.R, project_functions.R, and report.RMD files as well as the folder containing the RData files must be copied into working directory*

 ### Overview